 Rural Virginia, near Jefferson’s Monticello and his University of Virginia

 We call our property "Glen Laurel" comparing it to the glens of Scotland and the native mountain laurel on the property.
-Our 17 year-old home is on 10 acres (4 hectares) of hardwood forest with Linda's perennial garden surrounding the house and my vegetable garden 100 meters from the house.
+Our 18 year-old home is on 10 acres (4 hectares) of hardwood forest with Linda's perennial garden surrounding the house and my vegetable garden 100 meters from home.
 Our summers are dedicated to gardening.
-We try to maintain the gardens to supply us with year-round beauty and sustenance.
+We maintain the gardens to supply us with year-round beauty and sustenance.
 Linda cans and freezes vegetables and uses our home-grown garlic when appropriate.
 I make wine from grape concentrate.
 We have a cat named Peaches.

 You can get a better idea of our home and its environs by going to our WEB site at: